maria-anna-gis/maria-anna-gis.github.io/index.md

 <h2>Experience</h2>
 <ul>
     <li>
-        <strong>Environmental Consultant, Savills, UK- Environment and Infrastructure Team | September 2022 - September 2024 </strong>
+        <strong>Environmental Consultant, Savills, UK | September 2022 - September 2024 </strong>
         <br>Within this role, I specialised in Air Quality, Acoustics and Health within the planning system in the UK.
 I integrated GIS throughout projects and developed a holistic understanding of the planning system in the UK.
     </li>
     <li>
          <strong>Travel - Career Break | September 2021 - September 2022 </strong>
-         <br>Following completion of my Undergraduate degree, I worked as a Swimming Teacher and backpacked across northern Europe.
-Fond memories from this time include hiking in remote areas of Norway and staying in off-grid Nowrweigian Treking Association cabins.
+         <br>Following the completion of my Undergraduate degree, I worked as a Swimming Teacher and backpacked across northern Europe.
+Fond memories from this time include hiking in remote areas of Norway and staying in off-grid Norwegian Trekking Association (DNT) cabins.
     </li>
      <li>
         <strong>Travel - Career Break | September 2018 - September 2019 </strong>
-        <br>Following completion of school, I lived in Australia for one year.
+        <br>Prior to beginning my Undergraduate degree, I lived in Australia for one year.
 I travelled along the whole East Coast from Adelaide to Cairns.
 This time solidified my love for the physical environment, whilst developing personal drive and self-motivation to make the most of my time here.
   </li>
 </ul>